Marker-Inc-Korea/AutoRAG/docs/source/evaluate_metrics/retrieval.md

 2. `['test-3']`

-   The result does not include `test-3`.
+   The result doesn’t include `test-3`.

    Therefore, the RR of this list is 0.